BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **SPECIAL RULES**

-RhÃ»nish Fury â€” *Originating from a fierce warrior culture,*
+RhÃ»nish Fury — *Originating from a fierce warrior culture,*

 *KhamÃ»l is well-versed in the ways of combat.*